Control-oriented Clustering of Visual Latent Representation: Neural Collapse in Continuous Vision-based Control

-with $I$ the image, $u$ the control, $l_i$ the length of $D_i$, and in the final image $I_{l_i}$ the object is pushed to the target position.
+with $I$ the image, $u$ the control, $l_i$ the length of $D_i$, and in the final image $I_{l_i}$ the object is \rv{moved} to the target position.
 From $\calD$ we extract a set of $M$ training samples $\calS = \{s_t \}_{t=1}^{M}$ where each sample $s_t$ consists of a sequence of $K$ images and a sequence of $H$ controls \bea s_t = (I_{t-K+1},\dots,I_{t-1},I_t \mid u_t, u_{t+1},\dots, u_{t+H-1}). \eea $M$ is usually much larger than $N$.
 The end-to-end policy is then trained on $\calS$, which takes as input the sequence of images and outputs the sequence of controls.
 At test time, the policy is executed in a receding horizon fashion~\citep{mayne1988receding} where only the first predicted control $u_t$ is executed and then a new sequence of controls is re-predicted to incorporate feedback from the new image observations.
-In this work, we focus on the more general vision-based control architecture in Fig.~\ref{fig:overview-planar-pushing} with DP a concrete instantiation but not the only choice (e.g., we can replace ResNet with DINOv2 and diffusion model with LSTM).
+For every training sample~\eqref{eq:training-sample}, denote \bea f_t = \mathrm{VisionEncoder}(I_{t-K+1},\dots,I_{t-1},I_t) \eea as the visual feature of the sequence of images.